bmdanielsson/marvin-chess/README.md

 # Building

 The easiest way to build Marvin is to use the included Makefile and just run `make`.
 This should produce a binary that is compatible with most systems.
 The default compiler is Clang, but if you want to use GCC instead run `make CC=gcc`.
-However if you plan on using NNUE I highly recommend using Clang since a GCC build will be almost 100 ELO weaker.
 For more information about available targets and build options run `make help`.

 # License